bioinformatics-core-shared-training/shell-novice/answers.md

 ### Variables in shell scripts

-1. (2) The first and last line of each file enting in *.pdb in the molecules directory
+1. (4) An error because of the quotes around *.pdb

 ### List unique species